 Network with Industry Peers

 Who else do you know that going to the conference, ask your existing contacts, take a client or supplier along?
-If you been attending summits or seminars year on year it is likely you’ll be running into existing prospects at the event.
+If you been attending summits or seminars year on year it is likely you’ll be running into existing prospects at the event in Sydney.

 Introduce newbies or graduates to your existing network, reciprocity has a magical way of working.
 Expand the social aspect of professional conferences.